Straight to the Point

 So instead of ranking them, I have just listed them all in the order I found them, along with brief descriptions and a screenshot.
 It is very US heavy at the moment, with some representation from the UK and Canada.
 Nothing from other European countries or Asia at present, but that is down to how Google ranks the searches for me.

-The directory should be pretty simple to use.
+The Ultimate Directory of FIRE Calculators should be pretty simple to use.

 There is a search box and if you enter an asterisk “*”, it will show you my current favourite ones.
 These will likely change over time as my needs change.